FallenGameR/rust/notes.md

 ## Error notes

-- Make errors that are function specific - they will have a mathcing name and be focused at only a single domain area
+- Make errors that are function specific - they will have a mathcing name and be focused at only a single domain area.

 ## URLs